lukaszmn/BackstopJS-multistep/README.md

 backstop_data/html_report/
 bitmaps_test/
 ```

+It's worth considering [Git LFS](https://git-lfs.github.com) for storing images, but check if your git server handles it and read about quotas.

 _Of course you can alternatively change your default config to save these files somewhere else out of the source control scope -- thats cool too._